|Montage France||Self Catering||Saturday||4||8||5||2 additional single beds available|

 Fully equipped, modern kitchen.
 Stone benchtops, wall oven, microwave, dishwasher, gas cooktop, espresso machine, fridge and freezer.
 Plenty of cooking equipment, appliances and utensils supplied, dishware, cutlery and crockery for 10 people.

 Upstairs living room with leather sofas, fireplace, tv, cd/dvd player, selection of dvds and cds, Sky tv.
 Downstairs living room with casual sofas, tv, PS2, hard drive with movies.
 Cosy additional living room off rear terrace with armchairs and table.
 Reading room on top floor of pigeonnier tower.
-Seating and small table for 2 in each of the three double bedrooms.

 Four bedrooms each with private, en suite bathroom.
 Two bedrooms upstairs with king size double beds, clothes storage, seating areas.
 Two bedrooms downstairs, one with king size double bed and option of two single children's beds (family suite for four), one bedroom with 2 single beds.